Catalin-Lucian/Catalin-Lucian/README.md

 - Work with an existing Python-based integration testing framework for system-level validation
 - Designed and implemented a **custom Python CLI entry point** to simplify automation, configuration, and execution
-- Standardized execution flows to reduce manual effort for testers and developers
+- Standardized execution flows to reduce manual effort
 - Developed supporting automation scripts to improve environment consistency and reliability
 - Maintain and extend **CI/CD pipelines** using Jenkins and GitHub Actions
-- Refined job structures and execution logic to improve pipeline feedback and usability
+- Refined job structures and execution logic to improve pipeline feedback
-- Promoted adoption of AI-assisted development tools to improve code quality and productivity
+- Promoted adoption of AI-assisted development tools to improve code quality

 </details>

 <details>
 <summary><strong>Software Engineer – Continental (Jul 2022 – Apr 2024)</strong></summary>

-- Modernized a legacy **Python-based build automation tool** for multi-component, multi-variant C projects
+- Modernized a legacy **Python-based build automation tool**
-- Refactored build scripts to improve performance, reliability, and maintainability
+- Refactored scripts to improve performance and maintainability
 - Enhanced Git integration and automated configuration handling
 - Improved build diagnostics and logging for faster troubleshooting
-- Contributed in an Agile team focused on internal tooling improvement
+- Contributed in an Agile team focused on internal tooling

 </details>